-- By entering the League to Dubai, you agree to your contact details being disclosed to the other players playing in your league in order that contact can be made to arrange fixtures.
+- By entering the League to Dubai, you agree to your contact details being disclosed to the other players playing in your league and play-off stage in order that contact can be made to arrange fixtures.
 You also agree to your information and playing record being shared with other golf competitions

 - Players playing in the League to Dubai can make use of a caddie providing the caddie is not classed as a professional caddie or having had experience on any professional golf tour.